RaymondChoi54/webcamMouse/deliverables/iteration-03.plan.md

  > *Note:* If you are not making any changes to your process, it means that you are happy with all of the decisions you made in the previous iterations.
  > In this case, list what you consider to be the most significant process decisions your team made.
 For each decision, explain why you consider it successful, and what success metric you are using (or could use) to assert that the decision is successful.

 We are happy with continuing our current process.
 It has been fairly effective.
 The most significant process-related decision we made was using a Trello Scrum/Kanban style todo list.
 This allows for the prioritization and tracking of the progress of each task.
 It also allows for members to input new ideas into the board as well as find out who is working on what task quickly.
 We feel this has been successful as it keeps everyone on the same page.
 Since we have this to keep track of what everyone is working on, we can easily keep in touch with each other and find out the progress of everyone on the team.
-In terms of the success metric - we can point to the fact that we achieved our goals for the last iteration (***rohan’s note: seems to be the case from my end, if it is not - please let me know and I will edit this out).
+In terms of the success metric - we can point to the fact that we achieved our goals for the last iteration

 We did make a minor change regarding the tools we used - we started using Facebook messenger as our method of communication.
 We believe it will facilitate more productive communication than slack.
 As messenger is something that is checked more often, it allowed for more frequent communication.
 Overall, messenger will allow us to keep track how the progress on each task much easier and keep everyone on the same frequency.
 We will keep track of whether or not switching to messenger was successful or not in two ways.
 First, by comparing the number of commits in the repository after the change to before the change.
 Secondly, by tracking the total number comments made in messenger vs slack.